wangqiang9/SketchKnitter/README.md

 data_dir,          # the data sets path.
-pen_break,         # determines the experience value of stroke break. image_size,        # the max numbers of datasets. class_cond,        # whether to use guidance technology. batch_size,        # batch size of training. num_channels,      # the numbers of channels in Unet backbone.
+pen_break,         # determines the experience value of stroke break. image_size,        # the max numbers of datasets. model_path,        # path to save the trained model checkpoint. class_cond,        # whether to use guidance technology. batch_size,        # batch size of training. num_channels,      # the numbers of channels in Unet backbone.